Cellows/cellows/README.md

 ## Build

-Run `ng build --prod` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build --prod`, go to the dist folder `cd dist/core` and run `npm publish --access public`.
+After building your library with `ng build`, go to the dist folder `cd dist/core` and run `npm publish --access public`.

 ## Running unit tests